-Science Europe’s primary priority is to promote research quality as the most important factor in research assessment.
+It is Science Europe’s priority to promote research quality as the most important factor in research assessment.

-Research assessment must reward all excellent scientific contributions and promote good research practices, reproducibility, and integrity.
-To that end, it needs to capture the diversity of research outputs, in a manner that is appropriate to each research field.
+Research assessment must reward all research contributions and activities, and promote good research practices, reproducibility, and integrity.
+To that end, it needs to capture the diversity of research outputs and outcomes in a manner that is appropriate to each research field.

 What is Science Europe doing to achieve these aims?

-Science Europe worked with its Member Organisations and external stakeholders to carry out a detailed and comprehensive study of research assessment practices currently used by research funding and performing organisations.
-This provided an opportunity for members to collectively identify best practices and promote mutual learning.
+Science Europe has worked with its Member Organisations and external stakeholders to carry out a comprehensive study of research assessment practices used by research funding and performing organisations.
+This has provided an opportunity for members to collectively identify best practices and engage in mutual learning.

-In consultation with experts, stakeholders, and the scientific community, Science Europe further built upon its results to develop a set of policy recommendations that represents a best practice model for research assessment processes.
+In consultation with experts, stakeholders, and the research community, Science Europe developed a set of policy recommendations that represents a best-practice model for research assessment processes.